 Council researchers are testing the effects of engaging boys and men alongside girl-centered programming to improve the lives of adolescent girls.

-Since 2008, the Council and partners in Kenya have developed and evaluated an intervention that combines safe spaces, financial and health education, and savings accounts for marginalized girls to build their social, health, and economic assets using a multi-sectoral approach.
-With support from the NoVo Foundation, this program was brought to more than 8,000 girls in four different urban settings in Kenya.
+Since 2008, the Council and partners in Kenya have developed and evaluated an intervention that combines safe spaces, financial and health education, and savings accounts for marginalized girls to build their social, health, and economic assets using a multi-sectoral approach, reaching over 8,000 girls.

 The project will: